jbossdemocentral/coolstore-microservice/openshift/scripts/README.md

 ```
 $ provision-demo.sh --user <username>

---user                 OpenShift username to own the projects
+--user                 Required.
+OpenShift username to own the projects

 --project-suffix       Optional.
 Adds a suffix to the project names (e.g. demo-<suffix>).
                        If not present, username will be used.